Last reviewed 30 April 2021

-As the UK nations look to ease lockdown restrictions over the next few months, Ben McCarthy, lead researcher and employment law writer at Croner-i, explores the key things to bear in mind for those seeking to make use of the furlough scheme going forward.
+As the UK nations look to ease lockdown restrictions over the next few months, Ben McCarthy, lead researcher and employment law writer at Croner-i, explores the key things to bear in mind for those seeking to make use of the furlough scheme in 2021.

 Back in March 2020, the Coronavirus Job Retention Scheme (furlough scheme) was put in place to support employers who were not able to operate as normal due to the pandemic.
 By designating employees as “furloughed”, employers have been able to recover a portion of employee wage costs from the Government for the time in which they did not work.
 The cost of the scheme has been substantial, with it now set to last until the end of September 2021.